-In order to earn Legacy Boons, you're going to need to beat the game multiple times and through choosing from the four different leadership roles each playthrough.
-Upon finishing a Leadership Role, you will receive a Legacy Boon that matches the Leadership Role you chose before restarting the game with a new community.
+In order to earn Legacy Boons, you're going to need to beat the game multiple times by choosing from the four different leadership roles each playthrough.
+Upon finishing a leadership role, you will receive a Legacy Boon that matches the Leadership Role you chose before restarting the game with a new community.
 After completing the game at least once, you'll get the choice of taking two Legacy Boons.

 The two Legacy boons you'll want to focus on obtaining are: